dcjones/isolator/README.md

 isolator analyze gene_annotations.gtf a.bam
 ```

-The analyze command run for a while and output a file named (by default)
+The analyze command will run for a while and output a file named (by default)
 `isolator-output.h5`.
-It is an [HDF5](http://www.hdfgroup.org/HDF5/), which is
+It is an [HDF5](http://www.hdfgroup.org/HDF5/) file, which is
 a standardized data format than can be accessed using wide variety of tools.
 However, data stored in this file is a raw form, and typically far more
 information than is needed.
 To quickly generate to-the-point results, there is